arcticoder/hts-coils/README.md

 # HTS Coils — Research-stage objectives and prototype artifacts

-Refined Objective (research-stage): Develop and evaluate HTS coil designs with target simulation and prototype metrics such as magnetic field strength in the 5–10 T range, low ripple, and thermal margins consistent with HTS operation at cryogenic conditions.
-Reported numeric values are model-derived or from limited prototype tests; they require independent validation and formal V&V prior to deployment.
+Refined Objective (research-stage): Explore and evaluate HTS coil design concepts with simulation and prototype metrics intended to inform further study.
+Example target ranges (e.g., simulated magnetic field strength in the 5–10 T range, ripple targets, and thermal margin targets) are research-stage outcomes or limited prototype results and should be validated with dedicated V&V before being used for engineering decisions or deployment.

 Quickstart (CI-like local run):
 - python scripts/generate_hts_artifacts.py  # writes artifacts/ and feasibility_gates_report.json